Violalin-code/Wild_Fire/README.md

 This project implements a Wildfire Prediction System that predicts the likelihood of a wildfire occurring based on environmental factors, as well as estimates fire size, duration, and suppression cost.
 The app uses multiple pre-trained models to provide these predictions and is powered by Gradio for a user-friendly web interface.

+ML Model: Logistic Regression with RMSE of 0.5514 is the best classification model.
+Typically Logistic Regression is specifically designed for binary classification.

 FEATURES

 Predicts whether a wildfire will occur based on environmental inputs.